 Edgy east London is where the cool kids hang out.
 Climb up to some of these quirky rooftop hotspots and embrace your inner hipster with a bottle of something cold.

-What: The Queen of Hoxton is a three floor party palace featuring a basement nightclub, a buzzy ground-floor bar and this expansive roof terrace which has a Las Mexicanas theme.
+What: One of the most popular rooftop bars Shoreditch has to offer, The Queen of Hoxton is a three floor party palace featuring a basement nightclub, a buzzy ground-floor bar and this expansive roof terrace which usually has a seasonal theme.
 The vibrant design outside throws it back to childhood with an Art Attack-style rainbow colour scheme, along with coloured bunting and communal wooden tables.
-Sink down frozen Margaritas while tucking into the snacky likes of soft tacos and loaded fries, all the while enjoying the regular live entertainment, which takes the form of mariachi bands, dancers and more
+Sink down frozen margaritas while tucking into the snacky likes of soft tacos and loaded fries, all the while enjoying the regular live entertainment.

 Where: 1-5 Curtain Road, EC2A 3JX

-What: Thirty nine floors high, the wrap-around terrace at this sky-high restaurant and bar is worth the trek to Canary Wharf.
-You can expect plenty of buzz when you visit Bokan, thanks to bookable daybeds and a specialist gin bar, while Sundays see entertainment in the form of live jazz.
+What: 39 floors high, the wrap-around terrace at this sky-high restaurant and bar is worth the trek to Canary Wharf.
+You can expect plenty of buzz when you visit Bokan, thanks to bookable daybeds and a specialist gin bar.
 The cocktail list pays homage to the area’s history with short explanations of the cocktail names written on the menu.
 Sips to try include Chaos on the River, which is a blend of Campari, Orgeat and lemon.